The employer scans an applicant’s resume.

 This young person has email skills.
 Fantastic.
 We need that in our office.

 Emerge, our signature online platform for business communication skills, has “digital badges” built into the core of our instruction.

 When students learn a new skill (ex: write an email, speak on the phone to advance your career), they earn badges (or icons) to affix to a resume, LinkedIn profile or digital portfolio.

-In spring 2020 at Dinwiddie High School in Central Virginia, a young woman (whose name we removed for privacy reasons) elected to add the Emerge with Rubin “Email Etiquette” digital badge to her resume.
+In spring 2020 at Dinwiddie High School in Central Virginia, a young woman (whose name we removed for privacy reasons) elected to add the Emerge “Email Etiquette” digital badge to her resume.